daneedk/com.uc.heimdall/APPSTORE.md

-# Heimdall
+# Heimdall - Let Homey watch over your home

-This app makes it a bit easier to use your Homey as a surveillance system.
+This app enables you to use your Homey as a surveillance system.
 All detected motion and open/closed doors and windows on selected sensors will be seen by Heimdall.
 All these events will be logged and when Heimdall is in a Surveillance Mode the alarm will be triggered.

 ## Supported Devices